BenoitBouillard/route-tiles/README.md

 unselect a tile.

 **Be careful**: Don't add to much tiles.
 The time of computation increase exponentially !

 **Tips**:

 - Don't add trivial tiles
 - Split your route is several ones by defining intermediate points and join then with merge function

+You can remove all marked tiles with "Clear tiles" button.

 #### Download route